 Three exams and a comprehensive HESI final determine Theory Grade.
-Exams will consist of multiple-choice items.
+Exams will consist of multiple-choice and select all that apply items.
 The exams may be given either in the written (paper) format or on a computer at UTA.
-Exams are given at UTA only and are proctored.
-Students must bring their UTA ID card for all exams.
+Tests are given at UTA only and are proctored.
+Students must bring their UTA ID card for all tests.

-Content Exams: (75%)
+Content Exams: (69%)

 - There are three content exams.
-Blueprints for unit exams will be posted on Blackboard in advance of the testing. - Exam reviews will be available after each Unit Exam at a time to be announced by the lead teacher.
+Blueprints for content exams will be posted on Blackboard in advance of the testing. - Exam question rationales will be available after each content Exam at a time to be announced by the lead teacher.

-HESI Exam: (15%)
+HESI Exam: (16%)

 - The HESI exam will be taken at the completion of the course. - The HESI Exam must be taken at the specified date and time.
-Individual student printouts of results are available from the HESI Evolve website approximately 24 hours after the exam is taken.
+Individual student printouts of results are available from the HESI Evolve website approximately 24 hours after the test is taken.
 These reports should be saved and reviewed for remediation purposes and to assist the student in preparing for the end of program HESI exam. - The HESI is a computer administered exam, all rules related to exam taking are applied as in other course exams. - There is no blueprint for the HESI, but since it is comprehensive of the material covered in N381, it is recommended that students use all resources to study for the HESI including: N3481 text; posted class outlines/notes; Evolve/Elsevier resources and psych case studies and psych related HESI and NCLEX study resources.

-Discussion questions (10%) (Discussion questions grade only averaged in if proctored exam average is 70% or higher).
+Chapter/Video questions (8%) (Chapter questions grade only averaged in if proctored exam average is 70% or higher).